 Nevertheless, being milder than sausage rolls doesn’t make pigs in a blanket any less delicious.
 Smear some butter on the Pillsbury crescent roll triangles and put the wieners inside.
 Roll them up and pop them in the oven.

 Bake at 150 °C, i.e., 300 °F, for 15 minutes.
-Dip the cooked pigs in a blanket in a milky and slightly tangy dip and enjoy.
+My favorite is to make these for my friends, and pairing them up is easy — just take a slightly tangy dip and enjoy.

 The Pillsbury crescent roll sandwich ring is getting more popular every day.
 Take your favorite sandwich ingredients, such as cheese, ham, prosciutto, or other deli meats, and the fun can begin.